QuiltMC/developer-wiki/wiki/items/first-item/fr.md

-# Créer votre Premier Objet
+# Créez votre Premier Objet

 <!-- This is migrated from the old wiki and modified to match 1.20, with some additions -->